jabas06/l2tp-ipsec-vpn-client/README.md

     sudo nano /etc/xl2tpd/xl2tpd.conf

-Append the following to the file and save it (replace n.n.n.n with your VPN Server Address):
+Append the following to the file (replace n.n.n.n with your VPN Server Address):

     [lac myVPN]
     ; set this to the ip address of your vpn server